How Long Do Motorcycle Tires Last?

-You might not know this, but your motorcycle tires have an expiry date.
-The experts recommend that they should last for around 5 years, after which you should consider replacing them.
+Did you know that your motorcycle tires have a shelf life?
+Experts suggest that tires last for around 5 years, after which you must consider replacing them.

-With this in mind, you'd want to know how old your tires to help you replace them on time and keep your bike running at its best.
+With this in mind, you’d want to know exactly how old your tires are so that you can replace them on time, regardless of tread wear.

 The reason why tires come with an age limit is that the rubber components used to make them tend to deteriorate with time.